MrDesjardins/stockgame/README.md

 ## Backlog Top Priorities

+- [ ] Animations are quick and should be configurable using the FPS mechanism.
+E.g. saying this should take 3 seconds to animate and we know we have a TARGET_FPS of 30 so it should take  90 frames to render the whole animation.
 - [ ] Make more test for API endpoints (/solution) by mocking service
 - [ ] New button should clean the UI and have some kind of waiting animation
 - [ ] Make the canvas more responsive (mobile friendly?)